egnrse/configs/README.md

 # some of my configs [WIP]
 THIS IS STILL DEVELOPING and always will!
 PR/issues are very welcome.

 This config is for my arch/[hyprland](https://hyprland.org/) setup.
-It is made for a Laptop (with touch) and a PC (in a multimonitor setup, with (sadly) a nvidia graphicscard).
+It is made for a Laptop and a PC (in a multimonitor setup, with (sadly) a nvidia graphicscard).
 Some of those configs I use on my (dualbooted-)windows pc too. (eg. nvim/alacritty)

 Make sure to install the packages needed for this config. (some dependencies are listed in each section, for a *fuller* list look into [#packages](#packages) in the [#Appendix](#appendix))